Nigeria

 Focusses / specialism

-The firm is particularly strong in debt and equity capital markets and M&A work as well as in banking work.
+The firm is particularly strong in debt capital markets and M&A work.

 Key clients